nnayak2/CG_P2_OpenGLRenderer/README.txt

 Initial setup:
-On the console, please enter parameters as asked. (how many textures and each texture name completely. ex: "xyz.bmp")
+On the console, please enter parameters as asked. (how many textures and each texture name completely. ex: "xyz.bmp") Right click in the window to get a menu and pick a texture from the options

 Files:
 OBJ and MTL files have to be in current directory.
 (NOTE: It wasn't getting loaded correctly from the inputs directory strangely.)